This is Ms. Aruna's fourth year at Issaquah Montessori School, she's been a Montessori teacher since 2008.

 Ms. Vinita has been at Issaquah Montessori School since 2008, as an assistant teacher in the Cottage classroom.
 She earned Bachelor's degree in business management and a Master's degree in commerce with specialization in finance.

-Ms. Vinita lives in Issaquah with her husband and three-year-old son, who also attends IMS.
+Ms. Vinita lives in Issaquah with her husband and four-year-old son, who also attends IMS.
 For fun, she plays tennis, reads, travels, knits and cooks.

 She believes that a child grows socially and academically when he or she is in a positive and well-organized environment that follows the Montessori philosophy.
 Montessori makes learning fun and interesting, and grooms children so they are polite, logical and confident.
 Ms. Vinita appreciates the beautifully set-up classrooms and the wonderful staff at IMS.